-The "DP" mode is used as follows:
+The "DP" mode is used for the following

 - (1) To take subjects having great depth so that they turn out sharp from front to back. - (2) To take pictures that convey a sense of motion by intentionally introducing some degree of blur in the movement of your subject.